 Even if you’re not staying at the fancy Cable Beach resort, the beach-view-bar welcome people in for a snack and drink to watch the sunset at this iconic spot.

-Take in the scenery of wealthy tourists, sporty locals and the line of Camels being led up from the sand after a long day of beach rides (yes you read that correctly).
+Take in the scenery of wealthy tourists, sporty locals and the line of camel rides Broome has to offer, as they are led up from the sand after a long day at the beach.

 As the sun drops into a deep red sky, this experience is not to be missed.